3-2-1: Part 1: The 1,000-to-1 quiz

 In the final series (1987–1988), the 1,000-to-1 quiz was replaced by a general-knowledge, fingers-on-buzzers quiz.
 As before, three couples participated, in just two rounds of questions.
 Each couple began with £10 and could earn another £10 for each correct answer in the first round.
 The first round required ten correct answers (in other words, the round would not end if ten questions had been read out and not all answered correctly).
-As soon as Ted started to ask the question, the couple who hit the buzzer first, after Ted had said their name, had three seconds to answer the question, and if they failed to answer the question in three seconds, or answered the question wrong, Ted would say "On Offer" and the other two couples would have a chance to answer the question.
-Again, the couple who hit the buzzer first, after Ted had said their name, had three seconds to answer, and if they failed to answer the question in three seconds, or answer the question wrong, that question would go into the bin.
-Following the first round, Ted would give the couples a break, while, he introduced a "newcomer" to 3–2–1 (another addition to the final series).
+As soon as Rogers started to ask the question, the couple who hit the buzzer first, after Rogers had said their name, had three seconds to answer the question, and if they failed to answer the question in three seconds, or answered the question wrong, Rogers would say "On Offer" and the other two couples would have a chance to answer the question.
+Again, the couple who hit the buzzer first, after Rogers had said their name, had three seconds to answer, and if they failed to answer the question in three seconds, or answer the question wrong, that question would go into the bin.

+Following the first round, Rogers would give the couples a break during which he introduced a "newcomer" to 3–2–1 (another addition to the final series).
 This was a chance for an act to perform, much like the later rounds as normal, though, the "newcomer" had never appeared on 3–2–1 before.
 Following the newcomer act, round two of the quiz would be played, with only fifteen questions been asked.
 As with previous series, whatever money the couples had after the first round would be the value of the question to them in the second round, and it was the same format for answering the questions.
 The maximum a couple could win in this round was £1,650 (as in the starting £10, ten first-round questions answered correctly plus all fifteen in the second round), however, this was never achieved.
-At the end of the two rounds of questions, the couple with the least money would leave with the money they'd won and their ceramic Dusty Bin, then they would go to the commercial break.
+At the end of the two rounds of questions, the couple with the least money would leave with the money they had won and their ceramic Dusty Bin, before a commercial break.
 On the 1987 and 1988 Christmas specials, the quiz only consisted of 20 questions worth £100.